PYkm/Blog/_posts/2021-03-11-Quotes-Sharing-30th.md

 ---

 > <span class="icon-quotes-left"></span>
 > Step out of the history that is holding you back.
-Step into the new history you are willing to crate.
+Step into the new history you are willing to create.
 > <div class="source">———— Oprah Winfrey</div>
 > <div class="quotes-right"><span class="icon-quotes-right"></span></div>